Jonathan Cake: Career

+In 2010 Cake had a recurring role in "Desperate Housewives" as officer Chuck, a love interest of Bree.

+Cake appeared as Mark Antony in the Royal Shakespeare Company's production of Antony and Cleopatra in 2013.
+In 2017, he played the Duke in the Theatre for a New Audience production of Measure for Measure.

 In 2021, Cake had a recurring role on Stargirl as Shade.

+In 2025 Cake starred in the "Sex in the City" spinoff - "And Just Like That".

 Personal life

 On 24 September 2004, Cake married American actress Julianne Nicholson in Italy.
-The couple have two children: a son Ignatius Cake, born September 2007, and a daughter, Phoebe Margaret Cake, born 30 April 2009.
+The couple have two children.
 Cake was previously engaged to British actress Olivia Williams; the relationship ended after seven years.